 - Avoid clothes/shoes that are difficult to manage.

-- Ensure that your child has a suitable schoolbag so that books, flask and lunch box will fit in comfortably.
+- Ensure that your child has a suitable schoolbag so that books, A4 folder and lunch box will fit in comfortably.

-- Put flask into a plastic bag in case of leakage.
+- Put a flask, if using, into a plastic bag in case of leakage.

 - Mark children’s coats/bags/flasks, etc.

 To foster and deepen the Christian Catholic faith in each child, and in the light of the faith vision of the Kingdom, to help pupils grow and mature on their journey towards becoming fully human.
 In S.N.
 Iorball Sionnaigh where the ethos is that of the Christian Catholic school, we help the children to deepen their awareness of following Jesus in the community of the Church.